Manifold Coordinates with Physical Meaning: Related work

-A point of view different from ours views a set of $d$ eigenvectors of the Laplace-Beltrami operator $\Delta_{\M}$ as a parametrization of $\M$.
-Hence, the Diffusion Maps coordinates could be considered such a parametrization \cite{coifman:06,CoiLafLeeMag05,Gear2012-rj}.
-With \cite{mohammedNarayanan:localpcs17} it was shown that principal curves and surfaces can provide an approximate manifold parametrization.
-Our work differs from these in two ways (1) first, obviously, the explanations we obtain are endowed with the physical meaning of the domain specific dictionaries, (2) less obviously, descriptors like principal curves or Laplacian eigenfunctions are generally still non-parametric (i.e exist in infinite dimensional function spaces), while the parametrizations by dictionaries we obtain (e.g the torsions) are in finite dimensional spaces. \cite{Dsilva2018-dz} tackles a related problem: choosing among the infinitely many Laplacian eigenfunctions $d$ which provide a $d$-dimensional parametrization of the manifold; the approach is to solve a set of Local Linear Embedding \cite{roweis:00} problems, each aiming to represent an eigenfunction as a combination of the preceding ones.
+Our work differs from the above entirely non-parametric methods in two key ways: (1) the explanations we obtain are endowed with the meaning of the domain specific dictionaries, (2) less obviously, descriptors like principal curves or Laplacian eigenfunctions are generally still non-parametric (i.e exist in infinite dimensional function spaces), while the parameterizations by dictionaries we obtain (e.g. the torsions) are in finite dimensional spaces.
+This distinction is mirrored in comparison with the many so-called {\em dictionary learning} methods in which a low-dimensional transformation is learned simultaneously with its inverse.
+We note that our method is not dictionary learning per se, but rather sparse coding, in which the dictionary is given \citep{Szabo2011-og}.

-\mmp{Autoencoders learn parametric embeddings of fixed $m$; \mmp{shall we compare}.
-However, there is no a-priori guarantee that the learned function is a manifold outside the data points. \mmp{This would be a problem for us too; except that we know the functions in $\G$ so we can presumably check. }}